-A person serving in an IMT function will continue to do so until the IC directs a change of command.

-- The person being relieved will brief the individual assuming command, face-to-face, if possible.
-This briefing should address at least the following issues: - o Incident conditions. - o Safety conditions. - Status of incident action plans. - Assignment and deployment of personnel and equipment under the direction of that IMT function. - o Appraisal of need for additional resources. - o Any other issue applicable to that IMT function.
+- A person serving in an IMT function will continue to do so until the IC directs a change of command. - The person being relieved will brief the individual assuming command, face-to-face, if possible.
+This briefing should address at least the following issues: - Incident conditions. - Safety conditions. - Status of incident action plans. - Assignment and deployment of personnel and equipment under the direction of that IMT function. - Appraisal of need for additional resources. - \circ $\,$ Any other issue applicable to that IMT function.